cbhua/mathmatics-note/README.md

 Since mathematical formulas are hard to type (or not so convenient), I chose to complete them by writing, on paper or iPad.
 For those notes in paper, I scanned them and created pdfs.

-I also write summaries about some courses in [my site](https://timegg.top), about my overall understandings.

 # Textbooks